parafoxia/analytix/docs/guides/dimensions.rst

      - 100 000
      - 20 000

 This data contains four columns (the ID column, and three metrics), and one row.
-This row represents the cumulative data over the course of twelve months.
+This row represents the cumulative data over the course of 12 months.
 While this is useful if you want to know the totals, there is not a lot we can take from it.
 To remedy this, we can use the "month" dimension.
 After doing so, the data looks like this:

 .. list-table::
    :widths: 1 3 3 3 3